-- 3. Lift the front of the storage bin and pull it out. - 4.
-Empty the ice bin.
+- 3. Lift the front of the storage bin and pull it out. - Empty the ice bin.
 Use hot or warm water to melt the ice if necessary.
 Never use anything sharp to break up ice in the bin.
-This can damage the bin and dispenser mechanism. - 5.
-Wash with mild detergent.
+This can damage the bin and dispenser mechanism. - 5 Wash with mild detergent.
 Rinse well.
-Do not use harsh or abrasive cleaners or solvents. - 6.
-When replacing the bin, make sure it is pushed in all the way.
+Do not use harsh or abrasive cleaners or solvents. - When replacing the bin, make sure it is pushed in all the way.
 Then push the signal arm down to the ON position to restart ice production.

-Solving common ice maker/dispenser problems
+Solving common ice maker problems

-PROBLEM CAUSE SOLUTIONS Ice dispenser Freezer door open Close the freezer door. won't work Ice bin not properly installed Make sure bin is pushed in all the way.
-Wrong ice in bin Use only crescents from ice maker.
-Shake the bin occasionally to keep cubes separated and to increase storage room.
-Dispenser not used for extended periods, causing ice cubes to melt together Dump old ice and make a new supply.
-Ice dispenser stops working Ice dispenser bar held in too long Wait about 3 minutes for the dispenser motor to reset.
+PROBLEM CAUSE SOLUTIONS Ice dispenser won't work Freezer door open Ice bin not properly installed Wrong ice in bin Dispenser not used for extended periods, causing Close the freezer door.
+Make sure bin is pushed in all the way.
+Use only crescents from ice maker.
+Shake the bin occasionally to keep cubes separated and to obtain increased storage capacity.
+Dump old ice and make a new supply. ice cubes to melt together Ice dispenser stops working Ice dispenser bar held in too long Wait about 3 minutes for the dispenser motor to reset.
 Large amounts of ice should be taken from the bin, not through the dispenser.
-Off-taste or odor in ice Ice attracts airborne odors; old ice Dump old ice and make a new supply.
-Store excess ice in covered container. l Water quality Water containing minerals (such as sulfur) may require a filter to remove.
-Foods not properly wrapped Wrap properly.
-See pages 26 and 27.
-Ice bin and freezer may need cleaning Clean freezer and ice bin.
-See cleaning chart on pages 23 and 24.
-Plumbing to ice maker Follow Installation Instructions for proper ice maker water supply hookup.
+Off-taste or odor in ice Ice attracts airborne odors; old ice Water quality Foods not properly wrapped Ice bin and freezer may need cleaning Plumbing to ice maker New ice maker Dump old ice and make a new supply.
+Store excess ice in covered container.
+Water containing minerals (such as sulfur) may require a filter to remove.
+Wrap properly.
+See pages 20 and 21.
+Clean freezer and ice bin.
+See cleaning chart on page 18.
+Follow Installation Instructions for proper ice maker water supply hook up.
 (See back of refrigerator cabinet.)
-New ice maker The first few loads of ice from a new ice maker may have an off-taste.
+The first few loads of ice from a new ice maker may have an off-taste.
 Dump ice and make a new supply.